I Survived My 20s – Failure

 The hope that I was “doing it right.”

 If you’re a 20-something, flailing around like I was, let me throw you a life jacket.
-It’s okay to fail.
+It’s okay to experience failure.

 It’s doesn’t solve all of your problems, but hopefully it helps you catch your breath.